MicrosoftDocs/architecture-center/docs/example-scenario/data/extend-reporting-capabilities-content.md

 There might be occasions when you're asked to gather data from various unrelated places, and to clean, transform, and join that data in order to provide an actionable metric.
 Doing these actions securely, efficiently, and with minimum cost presents various technical challenges.

-This scenario describes how to use Project Online, a flexible solution for project portfolio management (PPM) and everyday work from Microsoft, to track and process data from multiple tenants.
+This scenario describes how to extend the reporting capabilities of Project Online, a flexible solution for project portfolio management (PPM) from Microsoft, to track and process data from multiple tenants.

 ## Architecture